search ]

 The arguments you can use

-The function itself is quite versatile and can be used with several arguments to display relevant content according to the requirements of your WordPress site – or more accurately, your blog.
+The function uses standard WordPress hooks and patterns, making it versatile.
+It can be used with several arguments to display relevant content according to the requirements of your WordPress site – or more accurately, your blog.

 You can determine the number of posts to be displayed, their order, the taxonomy by which the content will be displayed, and more.

-That’s basically it.
-Now, let’s provide some examples of how to use the function we created…
+That’s pretty much it.
+Let me show you some examples of how to call the function…

 Related Posts – Examples of using the function we created